Elizabeth Golden Age

+The thriving of the arts The arts reached a high point during Elizabeth’s reign.
 It was often considered “a time of extravagance and luxury in which a flourishing popular culture was expressed” (Briscoe, “Elizabeth I: An Overview”).
 The Queen was an attendee of the first showing of Shakespeare’s “A Midsummer Night’s Dream”.
-During this time, women also gained a voice in literature.
+During this time, women also gained a voice in …show more content…

-conclusion Queen Elizabeth is often considered one of the most popular and successful monarchs of England.
 Under her rule, the English Navy defeated the Spanish Armada in an attack by Phillip II.
-She governed in the same strict manner as her father, and proved a woman could do what
+She governed in the same strict manner as her father, and proved a woman could do what was